-- (1) Signs and fencing of wetlands and buffers. - A. The outer perimeter of the wetland buffer and the clearing limits identified by an approved permit or authorization shall be marked in the field with temporary "clearing limits" fencing in such a way as to ensure that no unauthorized intrusion will occur.
-The marking is subject to inspection by the Director of Community

-Development prior to the commencement of permitted activities.
-This temporary marking shall be maintained throughout construction and shall not be removed until permanent signs, if required, are in place.

-- B. As a condition of any permit or authorization issued pursuant to this chapter, the Director of Community Development may require the applicant to install permanent signs along the boundary of a wetland or buffer. - 1.
+- A. Signs and fencing of wetlands and buffers. - 1.
+The outer perimeter of the wetland buffer and the clearing limits identified by an approved permit or authorization shall be marked in the field with temporary "clearing limits" fencing in such a way as to ensure that no unauthorized intrusion will occur.
+The marking is subject to inspection by the Public Works Director prior to the commencement of permitted activities.
+This temporary marking shall be maintained throughout construction and shall not be removed until permanent signs, if required, are in place. - 2.
+As a condition of any permit or authorization issued pursuant to this appendix, the Public Works Director may require the applicant to install permanent signs along the boundary of a wetland or buffer. - a.
 Permanent signs shall be made of an enamel-coated metal face and attached to a metal post or another non-treated material of equal durability.
 Signs must be posted at an interval of one per lot or every 50 feet, whichever interval is less, and must be maintained by the property owner in perpetuity.
-The signs shall be worded as follows or with alternative language approved by the Director of Community Development:
+The signs shall be worded as follows or with alternative language approved by the Public Works Director: